 Finally, consider the dressings and toppers you add to your bowl to round out the ingredient mix.
 "Our favorites are nutrient-dense nuts, seeds, and colorful dressings," he says.
 "You also have the option of topping your bowl with different healthy fats like cold-pressed olive oil, tahini, and walnuts."

 Need a little guidance?
-Try Churchill's Healthy Hash recipe below, or head to Charlie St and let the pros make it for you.
+Try Churchill's Healthy Hash recipe below, or head to Charley St and let the pros make it for you.

 Healthy Hash Bowl